- Get access to Kumo from the Snowflake Marketplace

 privileges on the account.
 It can be set up

-either using (a) Snowsight or (b) SQL (preferable for automation).
-The following describes both ways of setting up the native app.
+either using (a) Snowsight or (b) SQL (preferable for automation), as described next.

 ACCOUNTADMIN